PyLabRobot/pylabrobot/docs/installation.md

 ![](./img/installation/install-1.png)

-4. Select "ML Star" from the list.
+4. Select "ML Star" from the list if you're using a Hamilton STAR or STARlet.
+If you're using a Tecan robot, select "TECU".

 ![](./img/installation/install-2.png)